 A Log Cabin is such a versatile addition to a home, and is a great way to create that little bit of extra space.
 It just needs a base to sit on.
-There are many ways to install a good log cabin base but in order to make sure it is going to provide proper support for your cabin you should follow these important steps.
+There are many ways to build a log cabin base, but in order to make sure it is going to provide proper support for your cabin you should follow these important steps.

-Other things you may want to think about are placing the cabin under trees, as leaves and debris can get stuck on the roof or in the guttering, and making sure you leave yourself enough room to get around the cabin when building and treating it.
+Other things you may want to think about are placing the cabin under trees, as leaves and debris can get stuck on the roof or in the guttering.
+And make sure you leave yourself enough room to get around the cabin when building and treating it.
 To comply with Building Regulations you will need to install your base at least 1.1m away from a boundary.

 2. Choose your base type